 There are several problems with this story, but the most obvious one would be the way in which Levirate marriage is portrayed.
 According to Yaffa Eliach, Levirate marriage simply didn’t work that way.
 The obligation to remarry belonged to the widow.
 This obligation was taken quite seriously and there were legal ramifications if it was breached.
 While the woman was obliged to remarry, her brother-in-law could release her from her obligation to him by providing a legal document relinquishing his claim.
 Yet, in this story we have Tamar mooning over Judah’s ‘seed’ as though she knows it represents a royal line, or as though these are the last men left on earth.

 It seems to me that if Levirate marriage obligated the widow rather than her brother-in-law this suggests a different dynamic than what we see in this story.
-It would make more sense if it was associated with the custom of matrilineal inheritance, and/or a payment made to the bride’s family by the groom.
+It would make more sense if it were associated with the custom of matrilineal inheritance, and/or a payment made to the bride’s family by the groom.
 The Bible does not provide detailed information about Israelite custom in this matter, but according to Roland de Vaux, the mohar was a sum paid by the groom to the bride’s family, as compensation for the loss of their daughter.
 The bride’s father could use the profits from this payment, but the principal reverted to her at the time of ‘succession’ or her husband’s death.
 (This explains why Rachel and Leah complained in Genesis 31: 15 that their father ‘devoured’ their money after having ‘sold’ them.
 Apparently he used the principal of the mohar, rather than holding it in trust for his daughters.)

 The Palestinian Arabs of today have a similar custom, the makr, and part of it goes to the bride’s trousseau.
 In Babylonian law, the tirhatu was paid to the girl’s father, and was administered by him, but it reverted to her if she was widowed, or to her children after her death.
 In Assyria, the tirhani was given to the girl herself.
 There was a parallel in the Jewish colony of Elephantine, where the mohat was paid to the girl’s father, but was counted among her possessions.